Welcome to the Dales Hang Gliding & Paragliding Club

 All this may be looking some time into the future for you, so remember that if you have just qualified as a Club Pilot, you still have a long way to go, although you now have a sound base on which to start.
 Many new skills must be developed before you reach your potential in the open sky - flying cross country.

 Events and activities in the Club are detailed in the monthly magazine; Skywords and on the website.
-Monthly meetings are held on the first Thursday of each month (Sep – Apr) at The Horse & Farrier in Otley, LS21 1BQ.
+Monthly meetings are held on the first Thursday of each month from September to April at The Horse & Farrier (7 Bridge St, Otley, LS21 1BQ).
 Club nights often feature presentations on relevant subjects.
-Other Club activities, procedures and general information are detailed elsewhere in the club handbook.
-All club members get a hard copy or you can download a copy here.
-Please read it carefully and TAKE IT OUT FLYING WITH YOU so that you can familiarise yourself better with the sites information and rules.

 We hope that you will enjoy your flying with us.
 This is your Club and, like your flying, it can only be what YOU make of it.

 The Committee of the Dales Hang Gliding and Paragliding Club.